gkiely/sass-modules/readme.md

 Sassy Modules
 =======

-`sassy-modules` allows you to create reusable, customisable sass/scss modules.
+`sassy-modules` allows you to create reusable sass/scss modules.

 Turn this: